codatio/codat-docs/blog/230630-june-updates.md

 ## Sync for Expenses: Updating expenses support for Xero

-Currently if an SMB needs to alter an expense they would need to make changes to their expense management platform and their accounting package separately.
-This can be time consuming as making expense alterations are not uncommon tasks.
+Previously, if an SMB wanted to modify an expense, they would need to make changes to their expense management platform and their accounting package separately.

+With the addition of our new feature, your users can update the following metadata in their expenses without having to duplicate the work in Xero:

+- Net expense amount
+- Tax amount of the spend
+- Tax rate reference associated with the spend
+- Expense bank account reference
+- Tracking category objects
+- Description & notes

 This latest addition to Sync for Expenses means that your users can update their expenses without having to duplicate the work in Xero.